Mental Health 301:

 by Lindsey Turnbull

 May is Mental Health Awareness Month.
-This year’s theme is CureStigma, encouraging us to change the perception of mental health and mental illness.
+This month can encourage us to change the perception of mental health and mental illness.
 So far, we have shared a general overview of Mental Health, and more focused looks at anxiety and depression, as well as eating disorders.
 If you have not read these articles, they are a great place to start.
-Remember, these are basic overviews, and not a substitute for professional medical advice.
+All information provided here is a general overview and not a substitute for medical advice from a licensed professional!

 Today, we’re focusing on OCD.
 Obsessive compulsive disorder, or OCD, is an anxiety disorder that is